Xi Jinping Thought

 Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era, commonly abbreviated outside China as Xi Jinping Thought or Xi-ism, is a political doctrine created during the general secretaryship of Xi Jinping of the Chinese Communist Party (CCP) that combines Chinese Marxism and national rejuvenation.

-In January 2013, Xi's speech at the 18th National Congress of the Chinese Communist Party in 2012 were collectively termed "General Secretary Xi Jinping's whole series of important remarks", followed by a campaign within the CCP to study Xi's speeches.
-These developed into Xi Jinping Thought, which was first officially mentioned at the 19th National Congress of the Chinese Communist Party in 2017, which incorporated it into the Constitution of the Chinese Communist Party.
-At the first session of the 13th National People's Congress on 11 March 2018, the preamble of the Constitution of China was amended to mention Xi Jinping Thought.
+In January 2013, Xi's speeches at the CCP's 18th National Congress in 2012 were collectively termed "General Secretary Xi Jinping's Series of Important Speeches", followed by a campaign within the CCP to study Xi's speeches.
+These developed into Xi Jinping Thought, which was first officially mentioned at the CCP's 19th National Congress in 2017 when it was incorporated into the CCP constitution.
+In 2018, at the first session of the 13th National People's Congress, the preamble of the state constitution was amended to mention Xi Jinping Thought.

-According to the CCP, the Thought "builds on and further enriches" previous party ideologies and has also been called as the "Marxism of contemporary China and of the 21st century" and "a new breakthrough in the Sinicization of Marxism".
+According to the CCP, Xi Jinping Thought "builds on and further enriches" previous party ideologies and has also been called as the "Marxism of contemporary China and of the 21st century" and "a new breakthrough in the Sinicization of Marxism".
 It is a component of the theoretical system of socialism with Chinese characteristics and the development of Marxism–Leninism, Mao Zedong Thought, Deng Xiaoping Theory, the Three Represents and the Scientific Outlook on Development.
-The theory's main elements are summarized in the ten affirmations, the fourteen commitments, and the thirteen areas of achievements.
+The theory's main elements are summarized in the ten affirmations, the fourteen commitments, the thirteen areas of achievements, and the six musts.

 Terminology

 In official CCP discourse, Xi Jinping Thought is referred to as "Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era", or Xi Jinping Thought on a specific field, such as Xi Jinping Thought on Diplomacy.
-The "New Era of Socialism with Chinese Characteristics" refers to the historical period of China beginning from 2012 after the 18th National Congress of the Chinese Communist Party.
+The CCP defines the "New Era of Socialism with Chinese Characteristics" as historical period of China beginning from 2012 after its 18th National Congress.
 The CCP says that the new era is "both consistent with and significantly different from the development of the past nearly 40 years of reform and opening up".

-As of at least early 2024, the CCP does not use "Xi Jinping Thought" in official discourses.
-In English, "Xi Jinping Thought" is the most common usage, with others including Xi Thought and Xiism.
-Xi Jinping refers to it as the "Thought on Socialism with Chinese Characteristics for a New Era".
+In English foreign media, "Xi Jinping Thought" is the most common usage, with others including Xi Thought and Xiism.